shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L02_Views.md

 1. Select **Done**.

 ### Task 3.2 – Modify the Outcome lookup view

 In this task, you will perform the following changes to the form:

-- change the columns in the lookup view for Outcomes
+- Change the columns in the lookup view for Outcomes

 1. Select the **Outcome Lookup View** view, select the **Commands** menu (...), and select **Edit** > **Edit in new tab**.